Rafael Devers Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.84 team ERA that ranks fifth among all MLB pitching staffs.
+- The Mariners' 3.82 team ERA ranks fifth across all league pitching staffs.

-- Mariners pitchers combine to give up the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- Kirby looks for his 10th victory when he makes the start for the Mariners, his 21st of the season.
-He is 9-8 with a 3.49 ERA and 112 strikeouts in 123 2/3 innings pitched.

-- The righty last pitched on Tuesday against the Minnesota Twins, when he tossed four innings, allowing five earned runs while giving up seven hits.
+- The right-hander last pitched on Wednesday against the Minnesota Twins, when he went 5 2/3 innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.